 When Is The Best Time To Visit Grutas de Tolantongo?

 The only times I would really avoid visiting Grutas Tolantongo is during public holidays (especially Semana Santa) and if possible skip weekends.
-It’s open all year around, and the water is always hot.
+It’s open all year round, and the water is always hot.

 I visited in May and it was a little bit chilly getting out of the water, but still nice.
 Although I would probably advise you to skip visiting during the rainy season (July – August) or if you don’t mind a little rain, just book a hotel room over camping maybe!